Dakota Access Pipeline: What's at stake?

 On Sunday, the tribe filed an emergency request for a temporary restraining order "to prevent further destruction of the tribe's sacred sites."

-"The desecration of these ancient places has already caused the Standing Rock Sioux irreparable harm," the tribe said.
-"We're asking the court to halt this path of destruction."

 On Tuesday, a judge declined the request to stop construction on an area west of Lake Oahe, which straddles the North-Dakota-South Dakota border.
-But the judge asked the developer to stop construction on another area, east of Lake Oahe, pending a separate ruling on a previously filed request to halt construction there.
+But the judge asked the developer to stop construction on an area east of Lake Oahe, pending a ruling on a previously filed request to halt construction.

 That decision is expected by Friday.